Duugu/Sku/index.md

 # Release notes

 -------------------------------------------------------------------------------------------------------
+## Changes in wow_menu 2.14
+- Updated the server list for EU EN.

 ## Changes in Sku r28.8b
 - Re-added the unintentionally removed option "Announce friendly and hostile players".